sharkham/sharkham.github.io/_posts/2019-08-09-scraping_and_my_pok_mon_starter_generator_cli_application.markdown

 Scraping an actual webpage for data I actually wanted to use didn’t leave me much choice—and that ended up being a good thing!

 ![The website I was trying to scrape](https://lh3.googleusercontent.com/ijCWyixm3yGpPqz7I7980oHcbCzQCr-PAc1WrP4roJPo-Xby8aQj5rVjN2gmQbZdpO-5UhfblaPjIlFBhrW547QNwU7Z6AcwNfa6wC85Lj2J2gmTTZO4pcfL3n9TaV7JtJmNYdgV-w=w2400)
->Pictured: the website I was trying to scrape
+>The website I was trying to scrape, with relevant section indicated in yellow.

 As of the current series of Pokémon games, there are 809 Pokémon.
 Since the games are rather complex, each Pokémon has a lot of information on it.
 For the website I was scraping, this meant pages with a very nested table structure with some very genericly named CSS selectors to look through.